bharatdeora-tech/SensorApp-Data-Architecture-Assessment/PERFORMANCE-STRATEGY.md

 | TimescaleDB | Horizontal expansion and chunk management |
 | MongoDB     | Replica Sets and Sharding (future)        |

-This allows each workload to grow without affecting the others.
 ---

 # Expected Benefits